rednafi/rednafi.com/content/misc/install.md

 install -D -m 644 -o root -g root seed.db /var/lib/app/seed.db
 ```

-This command copies `seed.db` to the destination, creates the directory if needed, and sets
+This command copies `seed.db` to the destination, creates the directory if needed, and gives
-the file ownership to root user and group with `-o` and `-g` flags respectively.
+access to the root user and group with the `-o` and `-g` flags, respectively.

 There are a few other options you can read about in the man pages, but I haven't needed
 anything beyond the above.